 Get ready to shop ’til you drop!
 Washington Street Mall is in the heart of Cape May and boasts dozens of high-end shops, eateries, and local businesses.
 Visitors can find everything from upscale women’s clothing to cute flip-flops at the five and dime.
 Top it off with an ice cream cone from one of the many creameries.
 Find a comprehensive map of Washington Street Mall here.

-Want to avoid the crowds?
+Want to avoid crowds?
 Visit during the winter!

 DINE IN STYLE

-Cape May is abundant with delicious dining options, from pubs like the Ugly Mug to more luxe establishments such as Black Duck and the historic Washington Inn.
+Cape May has delicious dining options, from pubs like the Ugly Mug to more luxe establishments such as Black Duck and the historic Washington Inn.
 An all-time favorite restaurant is The Blue Pig Tavern which is attached to Congress Hall and serves local farm-to-table cuisine fresh from Beach Plum Farms.

 Stop by in the off-season when Congress Hall turns into a Winter Wonderland with a sky-high Christmas tree, pop-up shops, and warm libations to keep you toasty.